 “Contact” means any actual or prospective clients of Customer who interact with any Services deployed by Customer or Coalesce on Customer’s behalf.

-“Customer Data” means any data or information (a) provided by Customer or any Authorized User to Coalesce collected through the Services, or otherwise or (b) collected through the interaction of Contacts with any Services.
+“Customer Data” means any data or information (a) provided by Customer or any Authorized User to Coalesce collected through the Services, input to the Coalesce Platform or accessed by the Coalesce Platform or otherwise or (b) collected through the interaction of Contacts with any Services.
 For example, Customer Data includes log-in information for Authorized Users.
-This includes sensitive, confidential, or personally identifiable information that is transmitted by, processed in some way, or stored in electronic media.

 “Discloser” means a Party that discloses any of its Confidential Information to the other Party.